cgwire/awesome-cg-vfx-pipeline/README.md

  across 3D application like Blender <> 3DS Max <> Maya <> ... <> and more.
 * [UE4 Env. project](https://github.com/UE4-OceanProject/Environment-Project) - An Environment Simulation project for
  Unreal Engine 4.

-### Board Ref
-* [Allusion](https://allusion-app.github.io) - Allusion is a tool to help you organize your **Visual Library**.
-I'ts a complementary tool to PureRef or another [Board tool](#board-ref).
-* [PureRef](https://www.pureref.com/) - A simple software to generate a board with your local pictures, or from your browser.

-### Look Dev
-* [Gaffer](https://github.com/GafferHQ/gaffer) - Gaffer is a great toolbox, it's a VFX application that enables look developers, lighters, and compositors to easily build, tweak, iterate, and render scenes.

 ## Libraries